samjulien/blog/_posts/2018-07-23-3-tools-for-digital-transformation-in-air-travel.md

 Profile enrichment is a powerful feature that gives a team a more comprehensive understanding of its travelers and unveils myriad ways to support them along their path.

-## Fly Safe
+## Staying Secure in the Airline Industry

 We mentioned this earlier and will say it again: in a challenging environment, airlines need all the support they can get in terms of security.
 The three resources above — a customer journey map, passwordless login, and profile enrichment — will help your company comply with laws like GDPR and help you build customer trust and loyalty down the line.

-While physical security has been beefed up worldwide from more cameras, guards, agents, and even canines, it's cybersecurity that deserves equal if not more attention.
+While physical security has been beefed up worldwide from more cameras, TSA guards, agents, guidelines, and rules, and even canines, it's cybersecurity that deserves equal if not more attention.
 Making sure you really know who is traveling on your aircraft — when, from where, their travel history, payment methods, and even friends and relatives — is all valuable data that, when stored in a central location and in an accessible format, can keep your entire company and all of its stakeholders safe.